jesse-ai/docs/docs/installation.md

  You should end up with something like that: redis-cli 4.0.9

+ This will start the server.
+You can close the windows after that:

+    redis-server

+ But you need to start Redis server after each system reboot by running the redis-server command in the ubuntu terminal.

 ### Step 4: Install Talib
 Talib can't be easily installed directly with pip on Windows.
 The easiest way is to use a prebuilt binary.
 Go to [https://www.lfd.uci.edu/~gohlke/pythonlibs/](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Search : TA-Lib and download a version >= 0.4 matching your system and python version.